-Your 6-step action plan
+Your 6-step website action plan

-This action plan will help you:
+This website action plan will help you:

-- Benchmark your website with local and national competitors
+- Benchmark your website against competitor websites

 - Define and communicate your website goals